 Techniques for Enhancing Bioavailability and Stability

-• Nanoemulsion Technology: Leveraging nanoemulsion technology, we create formulations with increased surface area for absorption, significantly boosting bioavailability.
+- Nanoemulsion Technology: Nanoemulsions, with their tiny droplet sizes, offer increased surface area for absorption, thus significantly boosting the bioavailability of drugs.

-• Lymphatic Targeting Systems: Our formulations are designed to target the lymphatic system, effectively bypassing hepatic first-pass metabolism and enhancing systemic availability.
+- Lymphatic Targeting Systems: These systems are designed to direct drugs to the lymphatic system, effectively bypassing hepatic first-pass metabolism and enhancing systemic availability.

-• Supersaturation Generation: We utilize techniques to generate and maintain a supersaturated state of the drug in the gastrointestinal tract, leading to improved absorption rates.
+- Supersaturation Generation: Techniques that generate and maintain a supersaturated state of the drug in the gastrointestinal tract can lead to improved absorption rates.

-• Tight Junction Modulation: Incorporating agents that modulate tight junctions, we enhance paracellular transport, allowing for increased absorption of the API.
+- Tight Junction Modulation: Modulating tight junctions in the gastrointestinal tract can enhance paracellular transport, allowing for increased absorption of APIs.

 Solidification Techniques